 Going in, I was incredibly excited to hear various elements of previous scores in woven in amongst the new stuff.
 Unfortunately, though, with two notable exceptions, the various references were, in practice, frustratingly incomplete, often stopping abruptly just as they began to kick-in, or sounding sloppily edited together — and I can honestly say that, hours later, I can’t recall any of the truly new stuff at all.

-I may have been ‘bouncing off the walls’ with excitement beforehand, but now, looking back on it through the cynical lens of disappointment, I can’t help but wonder if the soundtrack relied so heavily on the themes of the past in order to trigger memories of former glories, to distract from the relatively insipid mess that Dead Men Tell No Tales actually is.
+I may have been bouncing off the proverbial walls with excitement beforehand, but now, looking back on it through the cynical lens of disappointment, I can’t help but wonder if the soundtrack relied so heavily on the themes of the past in order to trigger memories of former glories, to distract from the insipid mess that Dead Men Tell No Tales actually is.

-I won’t go into why the beginning and end of its tale are so significant — you’ll understand when you see the film — but I will say that the story they belong to deserved an infinitely better, more serious film than the one Disney has delivered, a film you’ll catch glimpses of as you watch Tales, but that, frustratingly, never quite breaks through the near-complete trainwreck of the rest of it.
+I won’t go into why the beginning and end of its tale are so significant — you’ll understand when you see the film — but I will say that the story they belong to deserved an infinitely better, more weighty film than the one Disney has delivered, a film you’ll catch glimpses of as you watch Tales, but that never quite breaks through the near-complete train wreck of the rest of it.

 Early-on, Salazar informs Henry that dead men tell no tales.
 If only they hadn’t told this one…